Enhancing Large Language Model Reasoning with Reward Models: An Analytical Survey: RM Application 2: Synthetic Data Curation and Self-Iteration

 At the same time, RMs themselves can be iteratively improved during data collection, allowing the policy model and the RM to evolve simultaneously.
-For example, V-Star~\cite{hosseini2024vstar} updates its ORM via DPO using both correct and incorrect trajectories.
-REST-MCTS*~\cite{zhang2024restmcts} uses the per-step value in the tree as the value target for PRM training.
-To address the high variance in value estimation in MCTS, RStar-Math~\cite{guan2025rstarmath} selects trajectories with correct and incorrect final answers to construct preference pairs and refine the PRM.
-SER~\cite{huang2025ser} demonstrates that RMs can generate their own training data and iteratively improve through self-labelling.
+For example, V-Star~\citep{hosseini2024vstar} updates its ORM via DPO using both correct and incorrect trajectories.
+REST-MCTS*~\citep{zhang2024restmcts} uses the per-step value in the tree as the value target for PRM training.
+To address the high variance in value estimation in MCTS, RStar-Math~\citep{guan2025rstarmath} selects trajectories with correct and incorrect final answers to construct preference pairs and refine the PRM.
+SER~\citep{huang2025ser} demonstrates that RMs can generate their own training data and iteratively improve through self-labelling.
 Training data is first annotated by the RM, then high-confidence self-labeled samples are selected for retraining.
 The refined RM can subsequently facilitate more effective RL training.
+StepORLM~\citep{zhou2025steporlm} co-evolves a policy model and a generative PRM by combining solver-based outcome checks with process-level feedback.